 Cost of Pet Insurance for Senior Pets

-Pet insurance premiums increase with age because older pets have higher healthcare needs and claim frequencies.
-Several factors influence pricing:
+Pet insurance premiums typically increase with age because older pets have higher healthcare needs and claim frequencies.
+According to NAPHIA³, the average monthly premium for dog accident and illness coverage is $62.44.

 Factors Affecting Senior Pet Insurance Costs